Springfield Armory Hellcat

 The Springfield Armory Hellcat is a polymer frame striker-fired micro-compact semi-automatic pistol sold in the United States by Springfield Armory, Inc., and manufactured in Croatia by HS Produkt.
-Introduced in September 2019, it is chambered in 9×19mm Parabellum and intended for concealed carry, with 10-, 11-, 13-, and 15-Round magazines.
-The Hellcat was named 2020 Handgun of the Year by American Rifleman magazine.
+Introduced in September 2019, it is chambered in 9×19mm Parabellum and intended for concealed carry, with 10-, 11-, 13-, 15-, and 17-Round magazines.

 Features

 The Hellcat is a striker-fired handgun with a stainless steel slide.
 Sub-compact in size, its overall length is 6.0 in with a barrel length of 3.0 in and a width of 1.0 in.
 There is a blade safety on the trigger, and an optional low-profile external ambidextrous manual thumb safety.

 The 11-round flush-fit magazine holds one more round than the SIG Sauer P365.
-There is also an extended 13-round or 15-round magazine.
+Extended 13-, 15-, and 17-round magazines also exist.

 The slide has cocking serrations fore and aft, the rear extending over the top of the gun to provide three points of positive grip for manipulating the slide.
-This gun also includes an accessory rail for mounting lights and lasers.
+The Hellcat also includes an accessory rail for mounting lights and lasers.

 Versions

 The OSP ("Optic Sight Pistol") version of the Hellcat has a removable plate on the slide, which allows a red dot sight to be installed.

+The Hellcat Pro OSP also has co-witnessing U-Dot sights, with a high visibility tritium & luminescent front sight and Tactical Rack rear sight.

 Upon introduction, the Hellcat was only available in the color black.
 In June 2020, Springfield Armory introduced a version of the Hellcat in a flat dark earth (FDE) color.

+Accolades

+The Hellcat was named 2020 Handgun of the Year by American Rifleman magazine.